A lot or a little?

 Though it might have (at one time) sounded like a great way to control images, videos, and texts shared with friends, trusting the app with that information is not a wise bet.
 As soon as the app became a hit among users, third-party apps popped up to destroy the illusion of a fleeting thought that disappears once viewed.
 As with any media-sharing tool, users should be cautious and thoughtful about which images they send with Snapchat.
 The seemingly risk-free messaging might encourage users to share pictures containing sexual, violent, or illegal content.
 Also, kids might feel pressure or anxiety around keeping a Snapstreak going, which keeps them tied to their phones.

-Users can receive updates in Snapchat from anyone who knows their usernames, so teens using Snapchat will need to be careful not to share their usernames in public forums.
-Users also can chat with anyone who knows their usernames in real time, if the two are using the app at the same time.
+Users can receive updates in Snapchat from anyone who knows their username, so teens using Snapchat will need to be careful not to share their username in public forums.
+Users also can chat with anyone who knows their username in real time, if the two are using the app at the same time.
 The recently added Discover feature keeps avid users up to date on current news and pop culture events, but it features some inappropriate videos and language, as well as advertising hidden in the form of updates.
 View our video The Truth About Sexting for more ways to talk to your teen about safe messaging practices.